Maximising your social media ROI: tips for food and wellness brands

 Fat melting and its impact on texture

 Fats soften and melt at different temperatures depending on their structure.
-Butter, for example, begins to melt around 32°C and fully liquefies near body temperature.
+Butter, for example, begins to soften around 28°C and is fully liquid somewhere between 35–38°C — the exact point varies depending on its fat composition.
 This influences everything from pastry flakiness to the way icing settles on a cake.

 • Baking: cold butter helps form layers in puff pastry because it holds its shape longer.
 In contrast, soft butter in cake batter promotes even mixing and a smoother texture.